By-Laws of the Graduate Interdisciplinary Program in Genetics

 Article III.
 Membership

-The Genetics GIDP faculty members consist of tenured, tenure eligible, Clinical Series and Research Series faculty at the University of Arizona who participate in research and education in the general area of genetics.
+III.1.
+The Genetics GIDP faculty members consist of tenured, tenure-eligible, Clinical-Series and Research-Series faculty at the University of Arizona who participate in research and education in genetics.

 Article IV Amendments

 These By-Laws will be reviewed and amended as needed by majority vote of the Executive Committee and approved by a two-thirds vote of the Genetics faculty.
 A quorum shall constitute one-third of the Genetics faculty.

 Edited Nov 29, 2017 by the EC

 Reviewed Nov 30, 2017 by the Genetics faculty